-Conversely, a decrease in time on page is a good indicator that your content should be optimized to better meet the needs of your visitors.
+A decrease in time on page means that your content should be optimized to better meet the needs of your visitors.

 An important KPI to factor in time on page includes bounce rate, which represents the percentage of website visitors who enter your site and promptly leave instead of visiting other pages.